πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Constants

-Variables in the function definition are called "parameters".
-Values passed at the call site are "arguments".
+Variables declared in the function definition are called "parameters."
+The values passed at the call site are called "arguments."

 Q3.
 What is the scope of a variable declared inside a function?